 by John Morris FRCO, GRSM, ARCM

-Contrary to many assumptions, you do not need to be a genius in order to be able to improvise.
-There is no denying that some show a greater aptitude than others, but this is true of most activities.
+You do not need to be a genius in order to be able to improvise.
+There is no doubt that some find it easier than others, but this is true of many things!
 Like everything else, it will improve with practice.

 Improvisation can be fun!

-We tend to think of improvisation as a necessary evil for filling in those unexpected gaps in a service, but do we ever improvise purely for pleasure in the privacy of an empty church or at home?
-Try it sometime and as you improve, keep a tape recorder handy, or a manuscript book, just in case you strike gold!
-Keep them handy anyway; it's amazing what can come to you whilst defrosting the cat, oiling the toaster, etc.
+We tend to think of improvisation as a necessary evil for filling in unexpected gaps in a service, but do we ever improvise purely for pleasure in the privacy of an empty church or at home?
+Try it sometime and, as you improve, keep a recording machine handy, or a manuscript book, just in case you strike gold!

 Don't try to be too clever

 Your improvisation does not need to be startlingly original.
 Everyday ideas in a coherent form will do.
-A well made speech is a good example of structured improvisation.
-Generally a speech which is read word for word has too many subordinate clauses and comes across in a stilted fashion, whereas the speaker who just uses notes for the outline and supplies the actual words spontaneously can be much more convincing.
-In fact, if you think about it, we spend most of our lives improvising in one way or another.
+A well-made speech is a good example of structured improvisation.
+Generally a speech which is read word for word can come across as stilted, whereas the speaker who just uses notes for the outline and supplies the actual words spontaneously can be much more convincing.

 Start with singing and creating melodies only.
-If nothing comes to mind think of some evocative words or phrases - Pastorale, Ode to Joy, Sicilienne, Praise the Lord!, Lugubrious, Toccata, Let us give thanks, Sorrowful, I will lift up mine eyes, etc.
+If nothing comes to mind think of some evocative words or phrases, for example: Pastorale, Ode to Joy, Sicilienne, Praise the Lord!, Lugubrious, Toccata, Let us give thanks!, Sorrowful, I will lift up mine eyes.

-Find a favourite poem and sing a line of it: this is, in fact, included in the Associated Board's Grade 7 and Grade 8 Practical Musicianship Tests.
-Or maybe you can think of a melodic shape by using a picture for inspiration, (Grade 8).
+Find a favourite poem and sing a line of it: this is included in the Associated Board's Grade 7 and Grade 8 Practical Musicianship Tests.
+Or maybe you can think of a melodic shape by using a picture for inspiration.

 Perhaps you can think of a rhythm on its own and then clothe it with a melody.
 "I must pay the gas bill" will supply ideas for a rhythm, as will most everyday phrases, pleasant or otherwise!